A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Introduction

-The inclusion of covariates in RDD models has been studied by a great number of authors, but largely from the perspective of obtaining precision gains for average treatment effect (ATE) estimation (at the cutoff), mostly in the context of linear models, and mostly from a frequentist perspective.
-To our knowledge, only two previous works look at nonlinear data-driven CATE estimation. \cite{becker2013absorptive} extend the traditional local regression to include interaction terms between the treatment dummy and smooth basis functions of additional covariates --- a direct extension of traditional RDD methods for the ATE. \cite{reguly2021heterogeneous} propose a modified CART (classification and regression tree) algorithm in which the tree is split using all features available {\em except} for the running variable; then, within each leaf the algorithm performs a separate regression for treated and untreated units, and the leaf-specific ATE parameter is obtained as the difference between the intercepts of the two regressions.
+\begin{itemize} \item Both \cite{becker2013absorptive} and \cite{calonico2025treatment} extend the traditional local regression to include interaction terms between the treatment dummy and {\em known} smooth basis functions of additional covariates.
+By contrast, the method developed in this paper will not need to assume a pre-specified basis expansion, instead using a Bayesian tree-ensemble algorithm to facilitate effective data-driven CATE estimation.

+\item \cite{reguly2021heterogeneous} proposes a modified CART (classification and regression tree) algorithm in which the tree is split using all features available {\em except} for the running variable; then, within each leaf the algorithm performs a separate regression for treated and untreated units, and the leaf-specific ATE parameter is obtained as the difference between the intercepts of the two regressions.
 The many ways that the approach developed in this paper differs from \cite{reguly2021heterogeneous} will be revisited after the new approach has been spelled out in detail.